AntonNik0laev/HastebinClient-Win/README.md

 # Hastebin Client for windows
-is simple tray application listening for global hotkeys and sends selected text to hastebin server.
+it's simple tray application listening for global hotkeys and sends selected text to hastebin server.
 It copies link to uploaded document to clipboard.
 ##Usage:
 1. - select the text